chaoxW/Project1_GUI_Python_Automation_Test/README.md

 * selenium        3.141.0

-3. you can run the tests from command line with python test_Login.py from the path ..\test
+3. you can run the tests from command line with `python test_Login.py` from the path ..\test, the report should generate in the folder configured